 Calls made from mobile phones will be charged at your operator’s rates.

-The Consumer Council for Water (CCWater) is there to review all issues that affect your interests as a water customer, liaise with us and make representations on your behalf.
-CCWater staff can give you free, independent advice on issues that affect you as a water customer and they will investigate any complaints that you can't resolve directly with us through our own complaints procedures.
+CCW is there to review all issues that affect your interests as a water customer, liaise with us and make representations on your behalf.
+CCW staff can give you free, independent advice on issues that affect you as a water customer and they will investigate any complaints that you can't resolve directly with us through our own complaints procedures.
 They will also advise you if the matter you have raised is a dispute that can be settled by our regulator, the Water Services Regulation Authority (Ofwat).

 1st Floor Victoria Square House